Setting Up Your First GitHub Repository: A Step-by-Step Guide

 git push -u origin main

-Don’t run these yet!
-Let me explain what each line does in the next section.
+[!IMPORTANT] Don’t run these commands yet!
+We’ll explain what each line does in the next section, then execute them together step by step.

 Connecting Your Local Repository to GitHub

 Your GitHub repository is ready and waiting.
-Now let’s connect your local repository from Part 1 to its new home in the cloud.
+Now let’s connect your local repository from Part 1 to it.

 Understanding What We’re About to Do